This Is Exactly What Kylie Jenner Smells Like

 AdvertisementADVERTISEMENT

-Ahead, Kylie Jenner shares more insight into why she decided to enter the crowded fragrance category, the scent memory that influenced Cosmic's notes, and how she hopes her kids remember her scent as.
+Ahead, Jenner shares more insight into why she decided to enter the crowded fragrance category, the scent memory that influenced Cosmic's notes and how she hopes her kids remember her scent.

 The following interview was told to Sara Tan and edited for length and clarity.